 Meghalaya, with an average annual rainfall of 1,150 cm, receives the highest amount of rainfall in the country.
 The diverse range of soil types, including red-loamy and laterite, support various agricultural crops like rice, maize, pulses, oilseeds, cotton, jute, and mesta.
 The state has achieved success in the cultivation of non-traditional crops like tea, cashew nuts, oilseeds, tomatoes, mushrooms, wheat, etc. During 2019-20*, the state produced 393.51 thousand tonnes of fruits and 75.38 thousand tonnes of spices.

-In FY26 (Until August 2025) passenger traffic at Barapani Airport reached 34,106 and aircraft movements at the airport stood at 672.
+In FY26 passenger traffic at Barapani Airport reached 96,716 and aircraft movements at the airport stood at 1,890.

 According to the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows in Meghalaya stood at Rs.
-11 crore (US$ 1.2 million) between October 2019-June 2025.
+9.08 crore (US$ 1.2 million) between October 2019-March 2026.

 Meghalaya recorded Rs.
-291 crore (US$ 32.85 million) worth of exports in FY25.
-Mica, Coal and Other Ores, Rice and drugs and pharmaceuticals account for a majority share in the overall exports from the state.
+681 crore (US$ 77.55 million) worth of exports in FY26.
+Mica, Coal and Other Ores, Rice and spirce account for a majority share in the overall exports from the state.

 Natural resources, policy incentives and infrastructure in the state favour investment across tourism, hydroelectric power, manufacturing, and mining sectors.
 Minerals and mining, agriculture horticulture and tourism have been identified as the thrust sectors for industrial development.